What to Do When Someone Dies in New Hampshire

 Small Estate Threshold

 Estates valued under $10,000 may qualify for simplified probate or a small estate affidavit.
 Estates under $10,000 in personal property may use voluntary administration.
+Read our full probate guide for step-by-step instructions on navigating the process.

 Probate Court